redhatci/eventtest-operator/README.md

 # Design

-At every reconciliation, the operator sends an event using the `EventsV1beta1Api` and re-triggers the reconciliation.
+At every reconciliation, the operator sends an event using the `events.k8s.io/v1beta1` and re-triggers the reconciliation.

-The API `EventsV1beta1Api` is deprecated in OCP 4.12.
+The API `events.k8s.io/v1beta1` is deprecated in OCP 4.12.
 In the eventest-operator, it's not used directly from the manifest but through the kubernetes Python package.
-We are going to simulate an upgrade from OCP 4.11 to OCP 4.13 and demostrated the problems with the application by running two demos:
+We are going to simulate an upgrade from OCP 4.11 to OCP 4.13 and demostrate the deprecated-api problems with the application by running two demos:

 - On OCP 4.13, showing how difficult it is to detect and debug the deprecated API inside the application since it will only manifest at runtime.
 - On OCP 4.11, showcasing an Ansible role from the redhatci.ocp Ansible Galaxy collection, allowing us to detect possible problems in advance.